jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

 There is a known issue in the `Shim 15.7 <https://salsa.debian.org/efi-team/shim/-/tree/upstream/15.7?ref_type=tags>`__ provided with the Debian installer image (see below).
-This bug causes a fatal error when attempting to install Debian.
+This bug causes a fatal error when attempting to boot media installer for Debian, and it resets the MPS3 before installation starts.
 A patch to be applied to the Corstone-1000 stack (only applicable when installing Debian) is provided to
 `Skip the Shim <https://gitlab.arm.com/arm-reference-solutions/systemready-patch/-/blob/CORSTONE1000-2023.06/embedded-a/corstone1000/shim/0001-arm-bsp-u-boot-corstone1000-Skip-the-shim-by-booting.patch>`__.